Whittlesea Ranges FC: Recent history

-safi ayoush role at Whittlesea Ranges Football Club has varied over the years, he enjoyed 5 years in our Senior Structure as Head Coach and Assistant Coach, but most recently he has overseen a number of very successful players in his role as the clubs Football Director, Technical Director and also led Whittlesea Ranges Football Club U21 squad as recently as 2022, where he then took a caretaker role as Senior Mens Head Coach towards the end of season 2022.
+Safi Ayoush's role at Whittlesea Ranges Football Club has varied over the years, for 5 years he was in Senior Structure as Head Coach and Assistant Coach, but most recently he has overseen several players in his role as the club's Football Director, Technical Director and also led Whittlesea Ranges Football Club U21 squad as recently as 2022, where he then took a caretaker role as Senior Mens Head Coach towards the end of season 2022.

-Given this experience and passion for Whittlesea Ranges Football Club and Football in general, they have rewarded him with this appointment and they see him as a major driving force in returning Whittlesea Ranges FC to its former glory.
+Safi Ayoush was permanently made Senior Men's Head Coach of Whittlesea Ranges Football Club.